 - The pill protects me from sexually transmitted infections.

 - If I miss three pills in a row, I can just take three in a day to prevent pregnancy.

 Everyone is different.
 Birth control can have different side effects on different women.
 The truth is researchers have found no direct link between using hormonal birth control and gaining weight.
 Young women probably know at least one friend who swears birth control made her gain weight.
 Many women start birth control during a time when their body is going through other changes, so it can be easy to blame those changes on birth control.
 If you’re still concerned about gaining weight on hormonal birth control, talk to your health care provider.
 One option might be non-hormonal birth control, such as the copper IUD.

 Long-acting or low maintenance methods such as the implant or hormonal IUDs contain progestins, which do not cause weight gain.
 Many women begin using birth control methods when they are growing and their body is changing and naturally gaining weight.
 Eating healthy and getting regular exercise can help keep your body healthy and happy.

 The Shot (Depo Provera) can cause increased appetite, which can lead to weight gain.
 Three out of 4 women gained on average 1.4 pounds in the first year while on Depo.
 Remember: eating healthy and getting regular exercise keeps your body healthy and happy.

+The hormones found in birth control are similar to a woman’s natural hormones.
+Stress has been found to have a greater effect on your hormones than birth control.
 If you’re concerned about the ways birth control might affect your hormones, talk to your health care provider about low-dose hormonal birth control or even non-hormonal birth control options, including the copper IUD.